International Teacher Education Student Conversation Project

 The project in short:

-- Who: teacher education students (with an interest in exceptionality/ special education needs) from various programs/ countries- in pre-made mixed groups - see Country-Specific Information for context
+- Who: teacher education students (with an interest in exceptionality/ special education needs) from various programs/ countries- in pre-made mixed groups - see Country-Specific Information section below

-- What: participate in 2-3 student-arranged online group meetings to get to know each other and discuss the key questions (below) between late November-mid January - see Conversation Questions
+- What: participate in 2-3 student-arranged online group meetings to get to know each other and discuss the key questions (below) between October 28- December 8 (weeks 44-49) 2024 - see Conversation Questions section below

 - Why: meet new friends, expand your thinking on teacher education, share and hear your own experiences as a student and vision for your future classroom